commonsyllabi/viewer/internal/www/readme.md

 ### To Test

-Tests are written in the `integration` folder, and can use dummy data as request responses (ajax, fetch, axios, etc.), in the `fixtures` folder.
+Tests are written in the `integration` folder, and can use dummy data as request responses (ajax, fetch, axios, etc.), from the `fixtures` folder.

 Open cypress: